capoony/Chapter7-InvPopGenomics/README.md

             >${WD}/data/DEST_${INVERSION}.sync
 done
 ```
-> For each population and for each of the two inversions, we now calculate the median frequency of the inversion-specific alleles across all diagnostic markers to obtain an estimate of the corresponding inversion frequency with a custom Python script.
+> For each population and for each of the two inversions, we now calculate the median frequency of the inversion-specific alleles across all diagnostic markers to obtain an estimate of the corresponding inversion frequency with a custom python3script.
 Before that, we need to obtain the names of all samples in the VCF file in the correct order and then output the estimated inversion frequencies as a tab-delimited file.
 ```bash
 ### get the names of all samples in the VCF file and store as an array
 NAMES=$(gunzip -c ${WD}/data/DEST.vcf.gz | head -150 | awk '/^#C/' | cut -f10- | tr '\t' ',')